gvachonwe/Formula-1-Lap-Analysis/Ricciardo-Analysis.md

 The Red Bull Racing cars were also known for their high amounts of front grip and looser back end.
 Although quick, a car with this setup can be unstable to drive, especially for inexperienced drivers.
 Turning too suddenly could easily create significant oversteer, often resulting in a spin.
 Highly skilled drivers learn to use a car's oversteer characteristic to increase cornering speed while maintaining stability.

 Although Daniel Ricciardo is known as one of the best later-breakers in Formula 1, this is only true when he overtakes.
 Over a single lap, the Australian's signature style was to break earlier than most other drivers.
 This allowed him to decelerate slower without transferring too much load to the front tires.
-This increased stability in the car and ensured that he could turn quickly and aggressively without inducing oversteer.
+His driving style increased stability in the car and ensured that he could turn quickly and aggressively without inducing oversteer.

 ### Renault (2019-2020)